 For example, evidence indicates that stimulation of cannabinoid receptors may aid in the deletion of old traumatic memories and provide clinical benefits in age-related diseases associated with brain inflammation (Ruehle et al, 2012) (Marchalant, et al., 2008).
 This list also includes difficult conditions like Parkinson’s, multiple sclerosis, and cancer.

 There is also evidence that the endocannabinoid system may aid in the deletion of old memories (Ruehle et al, 2012).
 The extinction of aversive memories is important to the progress of PTSD patients and in behavior conditioning for those with chronic anxiety.
 By allowing patients to forget painful memories, they can reset their stress and anxiety responses to certain experiences and substitute a more positive reaction.

 Appetite & Weight

-Cannabis is well known for its ability to increase the appetite.
+Cannabis has a well-known ability to increase appetite.
 However, because endocannabinoids are used internally for appetite control, inverse agonists to the CB1 receptor can be used to combat obesity by shutting off the body’s desire for food (Pagotto et al, 2005).
 The opposite can be accomplished by stimulating appetite in those suffering from wasting syndrome and allowing them to gain weight (Kogan and Mechoulam, 2007).

 In today’s world, it is a common reality that the natural cycle of anxiety and physical response cannot be shut off due to constant exposure to stressors.
-Because cannabinoids affect the body’s glandular response to continued stress to regulate and temper response, the endocannabinoid system has implications for the way modern humans process long term stress and other enduring anxiety triggers (Akirav).
+Because cannabinoids affect the body’s glandular response to continued stress to regulate and temper response, the endocannabinoid system has implications for the way in which modern humans process long term stress and other enduring anxiety triggers (Akirav).

 Immune Function & Inflammation